middlewares/php-session/README.md

 Array of options passed to `session_start()` [(only php7, more info)](http://php.net/manual/en/migration70.new-features.php#migration70.new-features.session-options)

-### `lifetime(int $lifetime)`
+### `regenerateId(int $interval, string $key = 'session-id-expires')`

-The session lifetime, which is number of seconds before the session ID will be regenerated.
-If it's not provided, sesson ID will remain unchanged.
+The session id regeneration interval in seconds.
+If 0 or it's not provided, sesson ID will remain unchanged.

-### `lifetimeSessionKey(string $lifetimeSessionKey)`

-The name of the key to use to store the created time of the session to use to check againist the session lifetime.
+The session id expiry timestamp key name.

 ---